-When belly of pork is slowly roasted like this, it produces fantastic, crisp crackling that just melts in your mouth.
+When belly of pork is slowly roasted like this, it produces fantastic, crisp crackling and succulent, tender meat.

 - Preheat the oven 220C, gas mark 7.
-Roughly chop the sage and rosemary then, using a pestle and mortar, grind with the garlic and lemon juice and zest and seasoning to make a thick paste.
+Roughly chop the sage and rosemary then, using a pestle and mortar, grind with the garlic, lemon zest and juice, and seasoning to make a thick paste.

 - Cut the string off the pork and unroll the meat so that it is flat.

 - With a sharp knife, make incisions into the flesh before rubbing the paste into the incisions and over the flesh, taking care to avoid the skin.
 Transfer to a roasting tray and, ideally, sit it on a rack.
 Using a piece of kitchen paper, thoroughly dry the skin and season with a little salt – this is optional, but helps make crisper crackling.

 - Roast for 20 minutes then reduce the oven to 170°C, gas mark 3 for a further 2 hours until the pork is thoroughly cooked and the juices run clear.
 Leave to rest for 5 minutes then cut into chunks, and serve with steamed purple-sprouting broccoli and apple sauce.

 - Preparation time: 5 minutes